zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 			- The best early stage brands are often ones that are **surprisingly quite controversial.** They stand for something, they make an impact, they make you think.
 And that can be quite uncomfortable.
 			- ![image.png](../assets/image_1665560645211_0.png)
 		- ## Why is brand important
-			- So brand is particularly important in categories where there's like many options, so it could be commodity products or services, 'cause it helps consumers to shortcut the decision-making process and choose the brand or service that's right for them.
+			- So brand is particularly important **in categories where there's like many options**, so it could be commodity products or services, 'cause it helps consumers to **shortcut the decision-making process** and choose the brand or service that's right for them.
 And also enables their company to have, you know, easier customer acquisition and higher prices.
+			- The other end is those that are really **high consideration purchases**, where trust is paramount. *If you are going to choose an investment bank to make you go public, you don't want a no-name organization.
+You want the strong, branded, trustworthy service.*
+			- The same goes for **enterprise software** where building a thoughtful brand that's trusted and well-known is critical for the success of that organization.
+	-